Vertical Rod Method for Electrospinning Polymer Fibers

 Electrospinning is often used to produce sub-micron size fibers.
 Most electrospinning applications employ charged needles or nozzles but have low production rates.
 For higher production rates several needleless systems have been developed.
 This work reports on a simple unique needleless method that employs charged vertically oriented threaded rods for holding multiple drops to launch many simultaneous jets.
 Experiments were conducted with a single rod or multiple rods arranged in a linear array.
 The direction of the launched jets was controlled using a secondary electrode to direct the jets towards the grounded collector.
 Results show a single rod of about 50 cm in length can produce PVP fibers at a rate of 4.5 g/hr and 200–400 nm size range.

 Shin, Hyeon Ung; Li, Yalong; Paynter, Ariel; Nartetamrongsutt, Kitchaporn; and Chase, George G., "Vertical Rod Method for Electrospinning Polymer Fibers" (2015).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 609.